-You will NOT feel vulnerable in a foreign, unknown country so far away from home!
+It is our promise to you that you will feel comfortable, not vulnerable, in a foreign country so far away from home!

 Our experienced, English-speaking team will advise and will follow you step by step!
-Our staff is all bilingual English-Italian and well prepared in medical terminology.
+Our staff is bilingual English-Italian and well-versed in medical terminology.
 They have special knowledge in medical terms and treatments.
-They work at the office prior to your arrival to Italy to arrange the documents needed by Italian Doctors, in order to evaluate your specific case.
-They will be your direct contact and no language barriers will be there since the very beginning!
+They work at the office prior to your arrival to Italy to arrange the documents needed by our Italian doctors, in order to evaluate your specific case.
+They will be your direct contact, and no language barriers will arise, starting the moment you arrive!

-CRPS Treatment Italy will assist you to get a second opinion and let you know if you are eligible for treatment.
+CRPS Treatment Italy will assist you to get a second opinion as well as let you know if you are eligible for treatment.

-If you do not have available and recent blood tests, it is fine!
+If you do not have available, recent blood tests, it is fine!
 We can arrange for you to have them done here in Italy before the treatment, you would just have to consider a longer stay.
-This service causes no price or services changes.
+This service causes no price or services change.

 Once you have decided to come, you will not have to worry about anything except for booking the flight to Italy.
-Our staff takes care of everything else for you and your caregiver, from your landing in Italy to your take off to return home.
+Our staff takes care of everything else for you and your accompanying caregiver, from your landing in Italy, to your take off to return home.

-They have a big board with patient’s name on it and standing outside the “Baggage Claim” area.
+They will have a large sign with patient’s name on it and standing outside the “Baggage Claim” area.

-The Hotel, close to our office, is in a strategic position, half-way between Venice Airport and the Clinics: this makes transportation easy and more comfortable.
+The Hotel, close to our office, is in a strategic position, half-way between Venice Airport and our clinics; this makes transportation easy and more comfortable.

-During your stay in Italy you could take the occasion to visit some tourist sites, as they are located in the nearby area.
-Your personal Interpreter and Driver will be happy to accompany you places!
+During your stay in Italy, you could take the occasion to visit some tourist sites, as they are located in the nearby area.
+Your personal interpreter and driver will be happy to accompany you to various places!